finos/rune-dsl/documentation/documentation.rst

    accruals number (0..1)
    dirtyPrice calculation (0..1)

 An attribute with the ``calculation`` type is meant to be associated to a function tagged with the ``calculation`` annotation.
-The type is implied by the function output.
+The attribute's type is implied by the function output.

 .. code-block:: Haskell